Mazur-Piotr/London_City_Bikes-Portfolio_Project/README.md

 - Configured the working directory for data handling.
 - Extracted data from the downloaded zip file.
 - Loaded the bike-sharing data from a CSV file into a Pandas DataFrame.
-- Conducted initial data exploration, including checking data types and null values.
+- Conducted initial data exploration, including checking data types and null values, using .shape, .info., value_counts().
 ### 3. Data Transformation
 - Renamed columns for improved clarity and understanding.
 - Adjusted humidity values to a percentage format (between 0 and 1).